-EDUC 391 Educational Psychology and Human Development

-EDUC 392 Multicultural Society

-EDUC 401 Developmental Reading and Writing Instruction in the Elementary School

-EDUC 406 Teaching in the Elementary School

-2. Required Courses for Winter Term in First Year in Program:

-EDUC 392 Education in a Multicultural Society

-EDUC 403 Individualizing Reading and Writing Instruction in the Elementary Classroom

-EDUC 406 Teaching in Elementary School

-EDUC 431 Teaching of the Social Studies in the Elementary

-3. Required Courses for Fall Term in Second Year in Program:

-EDUC 421 Teaching of Science in the Elementary School

-EDUC 411 Teaching Elementary School Mathematics

-EDUC 490 Special Topics Courses

-4. Required Courses for Winter Term in Second Year in Program:

-EDUC 301 Directed Teaching in the Elementary Grades

-EDUC 303 Seminar: Problems and Principles of Elementary Education

-EDUC 490 Special Topics Courses
+- EDUC 307 Practicum in Teaching Methods - EDUC 391 Educational Psychology and Human Development - EDUC 392 Multicultural Society - EDUC 401 Developmental Reading and Writing Instruction in the Elementary School - EDUC 406 Teaching in the Elementary School - 2.
+Required Courses for Winter Term in First Year in Program: - EDUC 392 Education in a Multicultural Society - EDUC 403 Individualizing Reading and Writing Instruction in the Elementary Classroom - EDUC 406 Teaching in Elementary School - EDUC 431 Teaching of the Social Studies in the Elementary School - EDUC 307 Practicum in Teaching Methods - 3.
+Required Courses for Fall Term in Second Year in Program: - EDUC 421 Teaching of Science in the Elementary School - EDUC 411 Teaching Elementary School Mathematics - EDUC 490 Special Topics Courses - EDUC 307 Practicum in Teaching Methods - 4.
+Required Courses for Winter Term in Second Year in Program: - EDUC 301 Directed Teaching in the Elementary Grades - EDUC 303 Seminar: Problems and Principles of Elementary Education - EDUC 490 Special Topics Courses